sagarsrc/sagarsarkale.com/blog/content/blog/llms/position-encoding.md

 $$fig\ 1$$

 This position embedding is further added with the word embedding as shown above.
-Let us try to understand what extra information does the orange vector add to word embeddings.
+Let us try to understand what extra information the "orange" vector adds to word embeddings.

 # Breaking down Math